 At the CPM23-2 meeting in March/April 2023 document CPM23-2/33 from Luxembourg suggesting a new method E3 to replace the existing method E3 in the draft CPM Report, this was accepted by the meeting.

 The new updated method E3 is proposing to modify the Article 7 procedure of RR Appendix 30B (Rev.WRC-19) by affording special consideration to the coordination requirements for such request for a new national allotment during the examination process of the request.
 This method E3 also includes granting new ITU Member States the same privileges as those granted by WRC-19 to administrations having no assignments in the RR Appendix 30B List or under coordination, i.e. method E2.

+In June 2023 the BR initiated coordination for the Article 7 administrations with the aim to finish coordination of these before WRC-23.

 List of relevant documents